puraminy/nodcast/README.md

-A tool to convert pdfs to text and read them on text mode
+A tool to convert pdfs to text and read them on text mode.